samtalki/zap/README.md

 }
 ```

-If you also used the gradient-based planning methods, please also cite:
+If you also used the gradient-based planning methods, please also cite our paper on planning ([preprint](https://arxiv.org/abs/2404.01255)):

 ```bibtex
 @article{degleris2024gradient,